Emmynaess/Grupparbete_DWLC_vard/jobads_dbt/docs/overview.md

 This field represents a score or ranking that indicates how closely a job matches certain criteria, such as user preferences, search terms or job-seeker profiles.

 4. employer_name (dim_employer)
-this field represents the official name of the employer or organization offering the job, associated with the job ad.
+This field represents the official name of the employer or organization offering the job, associated with the job ad.

 ## Macros overview